New Boston, Illinois: Geography

 New Boston is located on the western edge of Mercer County and the state of Illinois.
 It sits on the east bank of the Mississippi River, at the mouth of Boston Bay and its inflow, Eliza Creek.
 Across the river is the state of Iowa and the mouth of the Iowa River, while 5 mi upstream on the Mississippi is Lock and Dam No. 17.

 Illinois Route 17 has its western terminus in New Boston and leads east 14 mi to Aledo, the Mercer county seat.
 The closest road crossing of the Mississippi is 19 mi to the north at Muscatine, Iowa.

 According to the U.S. Census Bureau, New Boston has a total area of 1.40 sqmi, of which 0.94 sqmi are land and 0.46 sqmi, or 32.98%, are water.

 Much of the natural area surrounding New Boston is part of the Port Louisa National Wildlife Refuge.
 The river valley at New Boston is surrounded on both sides by gently rolling bluffs interspersed with rich parcels of wetlands that provide critical wildlife habitat, especially for migratory birds.

+Climate

+According to the Köppen Climate Classification system, New Boston has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
+The hottest temperature recorded in New Boston was 105 F on July 28, 2011, while the coldest temperature recorded was -26 F on January 31, 2019.